-Requests for access to personal data under the Data Protection Act 1988 and (Amendment) Act 2003
+Requests for access to personal data under the Data Protection Acts

 To help us answer your request please be as specific as possible about the information you wish to see, and give as much information as you can to help us find it.

 You are legally entitled to a decision regarding your request within 20 days of the University receiving your request.
 However every effort will be made by the Data Protection Officer to deal with your request as soon as possible.
 You will be asked to provide proof of your identity.

 If you are unhappy with the decision of the Data Protection Officer you have the right to complain to the Data Protection Commissioner who will investigate the matter for you.
 The Commissioner has legal powers to ensure that your rights are upheld.

 Further details on your rights under the Data Protection Acts are available at the Data Protection Commissioners website www.dataprotection.ie

 |Fax||+353 57 868 4757|